 Up to two applications may be submitted per presenting author.
 However, an individual will only be allowed to deliver one presentation should their abstract(s) be successful.

 Applicants are not required to submit a patient consent form.
-All personal details in the abstract should be anonymised.
+All personal details in the abstract, and in posters and presentations, must be anonymised.

 Foundation doctors can submit abstracts that have already been presented at other conferences.